userfrosting/learn/04.installation/02.environment/01.native/01.requirements/docs.md

 ### PHP

-Installing PHP 8.2 locally will make it easier to develop locally, as it will allow you to run Composer locally too.
+Installing PHP 8.2 locally will make it easier to develop locally, as it will allow you to run Composer locally, too.

 #### MacOS
 The easiest way to install PHP on MacOS is through Homebrew: